verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ### Check resource owners
 Kubernetes maintains the child to parent relationship within metadata fields.

-The following example returns the parent of the IngressTrait, named `hello-helidon-ingress`, in the `hello-helidon` namespace.
+The following example returns the parent of the IngressTrait, named `hello-helidon-ingress`, in the `hello-helidon` namespace:
 ```
 $ kubectl get IngressTrait \
     -n hello-helidon hello-helidon-ingress \